 \end{example non-centered}

-By contrast, if one removes the partially centered requirement, any collection of slopes can be realized by a Delzant polytope.
-This shows that the centered criterion is a non-trivial constraint for toric manifolds, not only on the lengths of the edges of the polytope, but also on the combinatorial slope data.
+By contrast, if one removes the partially centeredness requirement, any collection of slopes can be realised by a Delzant polytope.
+This shows that the centeredness criterion is a non-trivial constraint for toric manifolds, not only on the lengths of the edges of the polytope, but also on the combinatorial slope data.